The Magical History Tour

 Oh, and there was one more company down there in that neighborhood that really caught my interest.
 It was Gillis & Geoghegan, at 118 Wooster Street.
 These men did the heating for the New York Stock Exchange and Saint Patrick's Cathedral.
 They did a whole lot more, of course, but those two trophy jobs were enough to get me all jumpy inside.

 G&G were manufacturers and contractors, a practice that was not uncommon in the early days of heating.
 You designed, sold and installed what you made.
 I figured their building would still be there because Wooster Street is still made of cobblestones and the curbs are still granite.
-To walk there is to walk in Old New York.
+To walk there is to walk through Old New York.

 Alex showed up as we were finishing our lunch.
 He ordered his lunch, and John and I figured it would be impolite to have Alex dine alone, so we had some more wine.
 Just to be polite.